vaibhavdocs/javascript/JavaScript_Getting_Started.md

 ```

 - Same as Java where when we use object we change the reference so it reflects even outside the methods.
-Same goes for JS Object
+Same goes for JS Object.
 **Object are passed by reference**